 Quantifying the carbon footprint of indoor cannabis production and identifying business and policy solutions

 What kind of facility contains lighting as intense as that found in an operating room (500-times more than needed for reading), six-times the air-change rate of a biotech laboratory and 60-times that of a home, and the electric power intensity of a data center?
 The emergent industry of indoor cannabis production results in prodigious energy use, costs, and greenhouse-gas pollution.
 Large-scale industrialized and highly energy-intensive indoor cultivation of cannabis is driven by criminalization, pursuit of security, and the desire for greater process control and yields.
-The practice occurs across the United States and in many other countries.
-The yearly greenhouse-gas pollution (carbon dioxide, CO2 ) from the electricity plus associated transportation fuels equals that of 3 million cars, and a whopping $6 billion annual energy bill.
+In the US alone, the yearly greenhouse-gas pollution (carbon dioxide, CO2 ) from the electricity plus associated transportation fuels equals that of 3 million cars, and a whopping $6 billion annual energy bill.
 Solution: outdoor cultivation, only.